Herodotus Literature Selections

 The Ecclesiastical History of the English People by Bede

-This tells the story of the English people from the perspective of a seventh century monk, who carefully records the conversion of the English to the Christian faith.
+This tells the story of the English people from the perspective of a seventh and eighth century monk, who carefully records the conversion of the English to the Christian faith.
 We use the more fantastical legends in this book for refutation and confirmation exercises.
-It is not necessary that the student read this book in its entirety, although it is a very enjoyable read.
-Familiarity with early English medieval history will benefit your student, and this is a primary source for that.
 Available online.

 Supplemental Literature for Herodotus